t-mullen/realtime-collaboration-spec/README.md

 ```

 ### HeaderMessage
-Announces the next message to be received.
+Announces the type of data being operated on.
 ```
-0:1    - Operation type
+0:1    - Data type
 ```

 The following operation types exist in the current specification:
 ```
-0000 0000 - CRDTSetMessage
+0000 0000 - CRDTSet.
+Followed by a CRDTOperationMessage.
-0000 0001 - CRDTSequenceMessage
+0000 0001 - CRDTSequence.
+Followed by a FileIdentifierMessage.
-0000 0010 - CursorMessage
+0000 0010 - Cursor.
+Followed by a FileIdentifierMessage.
 ```

-### CRDTSetMessage/CRDTSequenceMessage
+### FileIdentiferMessage
-A CRDTSet operation.
-The two message types are currently identical.
+Announces the unique file ID that the following operations are acting on.

 Preceded by a HeaderMessage.
-Followed by any number of CRDTElementMessage.
+Followed by any number of CRDTOperationMessage.
 ```
 0:32   - 256-bit file UUID
-32:33  - Operation type: 0=remove, 1=insert
 ```

-### CRDTElementMessage
+### CRDTOperationMessage
-Represents an element (usually a character or filepath), that belongs to the previous message.
+Represents an operation being done an a CRDT specified by the previous FileIdentiferMessage.
 Allows batching of operations that are acting on the same file.

-Preceded by CRDTSetMessage or CRDTSequenceMessage.
+Preceded by FileIdentiferMessage.
 Followed by HeaderMessage.
 ```
 0:2   - The length prefix of this message, in bytes.
-2:3   - Whether this is the last entry in the sequence of CRDTElementsMessages: 0=false, 1=true 3:4   - The serializer used for this element.
-Currently: 0=JSON 4:x   - The serialized CRDT operation.
+2:3   - Whether this is the last entry in the sequence of CRDTOperationMessages: 0=false, 1=true 3:4   - Operation type: 0=remove, 1=insert
+4:5   - The serializer used for this element.
+Currently: 0=JSON 5:x   - The serialized CRDT operation.
 It is opaque to the protocol.
 See #Operations above.
 ```

 ### CursorMessage
-Represents a cursor move.
+Represents a cursor addition/removal.

-Preceded by HeaderMessage.
+Preceded by FileIdentifierMessage.
 Followed by HeaderMessage.
 ```
+0:1   - 0=remove, 1=add
-0:4   - The new index of the cursor.
+1:5   - The index of the cursor.
 ```

 ## Integration Recommendations